GabrielJadderson/Flappy-Bird-clone/README.md

 # Flappy-Bird-clone
 FlappyBird clone in Java.
-To run the game -> Download the repositiory -> import into eclipse or any other IDE -> main is located in "Start.java"
+Very old and the code is absolutely cancer, but it worked back then, with each run i'm amazed that it works.